Pick-and-place machine

 Surface-mount technology (SMT) component placement systems, commonly called pick-and-place machines or P&Ps, are robotic machines which are used to place surface-mount devices (SMDs) onto a printed circuit board (PCB).
-They are used for high speed, high precision placing of a broad range of electronic components, like capacitors, resistors, integrated circuits onto the PCBs which are in turn used in computers, consumer electronics as well as industrial, medical, automotive, military and telecommunications equipment.
+They are used for high speed, high precision placing of a broad range of electronic components (such as capacitors, resistors, and integrated circuits) onto the PCBs which are in turn used in computers, consumer electronics, and industrial, medical, automotive, military and telecommunications equipment.
 Similar equipment exists for through-hole components.

-This type of equipment is sometimes also used to package microchips using the flip chip method.
+This type of equipment is sometimes used to package microchips using the flip chip method.

 History

+Early development (1960s–1970s)

+The origins of pick-and-place automation can be traced back to the 1960s, with the introduction of the first industrial robots designed to perform repetitive tasks with high precision.
+The Unimate, developed in 1961 by George Devol and Joseph Engelberger, was the first programmable pick-and-place robot used in manufacturing environments.
+Early applications included material handling, assembly, and packaging, laying the groundwork for later advances in surface-mount technology (SMT) and electronics manufacturing.
+Subsequent innovations, such as the Stanford arm (1969) and the PUMA (robot) (1978), further expanded the capabilities of pick-and-place systems, enabling greater flexibility and accuracy in automated production environments.